pihome-shc/PiHomeHVAC/add_on/Image_Tools/README.md

 Thanks go to RonR for the original scripts.
 If you want any further information about the scripts then visit https://forums.raspberrypi.com/viewtopic.php?t=332000

+NOTE: image-backup IS DESIGNED TO RUN ON RASPBIAN AND HENCE IS NOT AN INSTALL OPTION FOR OTHERE OPERATING SYSTEMS (Armbian).

 ## Quick Start
 1. Execute the install.sh bash script this will:
    * Update the MaxAir database to add a new table 'auto_image', which will detail the last execution of the image process.